Feeding Your Jellyfish

 Directions: In a small container, add aquarium water and one scoop of dry jellyfish food- gently stir to make sure there is even hydration.
 One level scoop holds .9 g of food.

-Small nutritious “clusters” algae, brines shrimp and fish eggs, and are blended to created a highly palatable, neutrally buoyant dry jellyfish food.
+Ingredients: Small nutritious “clusters”, algae, brine shrimp and fish eggs are blended together to created a highly palatable, neutrally buoyant dry jellyfish food.
 Ingredients: marine fish, krill (23%), fish roe, brine shrimp eggs, spirulina- Arthrospira platensis, soy lecithin, yeast autolysate, micro-algae, fish gelatin, squid meal, hydrogenated vegetable fat, vitamins and minerals, carotenoid and xanthophyll pigments, antioxidants.
-Proximate analysis: Protein, 60%; Lipids, 15%; Ash, 12%; Moisture, 8%; Vitamin C, 2550 ppm; Vitamin E, 425 ppm; EPA,10mg/g; DHA, 12 mg/g.
+Proximate analysis: Protein, min.
+60%; Lipids, 15%; Ash, 12%; Moisture, 8%; Vitamin C, 2550 ppm; Vitamin E, 425 ppm; EPA,10mg/g; DHA, 12 mg/g.

 R.O.E.
 Real Oceanic Eggs are super-concentrated marine fish eggs harvested from Northern Seas.
 They contain high levels of omega-3 & omega-6 fatty acids.
 With an egg size range of 0.7 mm to 1.5 mm, R.O.E. makes a great nutritional supplement for your jellies.
 This product is a good source of protein and will help keep your jellies pulsing strong.
 R.O.E is very concentrated so be sure to start feeding with a small amount.
 Remember R.O.E. is only meant to be fed out 2 to 3 times per week and is not intended to take the place of the frozen Jellyfish food.